 The early detection of hearing loss is very important for speech and language development.

-Hearing can be accurately assessed for children of any age or developmental level.
+Hearing can be accurately assessed for children of any age.

 Kindergarten hearing screening All kindergarten students have their hearing screened in school as part of the province wide screening program.
 Notice to parents and guardians about hearing screeningPublic health will send the letter below to parents to inform them of the screening date: